Soojin-Lee0819/Computational-Artwork/April13/README.md

 ![alt-text](Images/KoreanFlagImage.png)

 As a child, I remember learning how to draw Korean flag by tracing and painting the flag over and over again.
 By drawing it myself, I was able to learn how to draw and and deeply appreciate the beauty of Korean flag.
-As a Korean, I personally love South Korea flag.
+As a Korean, I love South Korea flag.
 Especially since each element of the flag has a meaningful background .

 [You can read more about Korean flag here.](https://theculturetrip.com/asia/south-korea/articles/a-brief-history-of-the-south-korean-flag/)